Best daily deals

 Price: Free to play

 Genshin Impact is one of the best mobile gachas that you can get.
 It’s an action RPG in an open world.
 Players can roam around, complete missions, kill bad guys, and level up their characters as they see fit.
-You summon heroes to help increase your power, but it isn’t nearly as predatory as some other games in this space.
+You summon heroes to help increase your power, but it isn’t nearly as predatory as some other games.
 The large, open world looks better with a bigger screen, and the controls are tucked safely in the corners, so you can still play even on a tablet.
 Tower of Fantasy is also quite good in this space if you want to try something different.

 The developers also released Honkai: Star Rail in 2023.
 It’s an excellent landscape gacha RPG with turn-based combat and friendly F2P mechanics.
-It’s also worth a shot if you want something a bit less action and a little more turn-based.
+It’s also worth a shot if you want something less action and a little more turn-based.

 League of Legends: Wild Rift